-c) Insurance risk management (continued)
+Man-made catastrophe risk (continued)

-As an example of this approach, an assessment of terrorism risk is based on a mixture of qualitative and quantitative data (e.g. for estimating property damage, business interruption, mortality and morbidity subsequent to an attack of a predefined magnitude), which is used to control, limit and manage aggregate terrorism exposure.
+magnitude), which is used to control, limit and manage aggregate terrorism exposure.
 Commercially available vendor modelling and bespoke modelling tools are used to measure accumulations around potential terrorism accumulation zones on a deterministic and probabilistic basis.
-The results of modelling are supplemented with underwriting judgement.
+The results of modelling are supplemented with underwriting judgment.